 Once the surgical dressing is removed, keep the wound and your skin clean.
 Soap and water is an excellent skin cleanser, and it is OK to get everything wet in a shower with running water.
-Avoid immersing your wound under water until the skin looks well healed (1-3 weeks).
+Avoid immersing your wound under water until the sutures are removed.
 Please do not use salves like NeosporinTM or BacitracinTM for the wound.
 I would prefer soap and water or peroxide; and, I want you to keep it covered with a non-adherent bandage - your wound does not need air to heal, just cleanliness.
-The sutures are absorbable, and should 'fall' out by about 2-3 weeks and sometimes earlier.